 Her work has also been shown at FLAWA launch, London (2020), Drag Baby, London (2020), Norbergfestival (2019), Way Out West, Sweden (2019), Survival Kit Festival 10.1 Riga (2019), Wetterling Gallery, Stockholm (2019), Gallery Weekend Stockholm (2019), Mediterranean Museum, Stockholm (2019), Index, The Swedish Contemporary Art Foundation, Stockholm (2018), Galería Departamento 21, Chile (2017), Azores Contemporary Arts Centre (2017), Alma/Market Art Fair, Stockholm (2017), IX Biennial of Contemporary Art SIART, Bolivia (2016), Kiosko Galería, Bolivia (2015), and the Museum of Contemporary Art, Chile (2015).

 Reviewed by C-print Art Journal, Rotunda Magazine, AIOLOS, AQNB.
-Among other recognitions, she has received Swedish Arts Grants Committee’s working grant (2018), The Foundation for Studies of Japanese Society (2018) and an Artistic Research Grant from the Royal Institute of Art Stockholm (2015).
+Among other recognitions, she has received the Swedish Arts Grants Committee’s working grant (2018), The Foundation for Studies of Japanese Society (2018) and an Artistic Research Grant from the Royal Institute of Art Stockholm (2015).